Nels27/CREUProjects/_site/about.md

+---

+title: About my Research Lab
+time:
+permalink: about.md

+---
 ## About Me

 My name is Nelson Raphael and I am a fourth year Electrical Engineering major and German minor that attends the Georgia Institute of Technology.